Coupa Software's stock fall 9% on Q3 results - NewsBreak

 Coupa Software's stock fall 9% on Q3 results

-Coupa Inc.'s (COUP) stock tumbled 9% in extended trading Monday after the company reported fiscal third-quarter results.
-Coupa reported a net loss of $91.2 million, or $1.23...www.marketwatch.com
+Coupa Inc.'s COUP, +1.79% stock tumbled 9% in extended trading Monday after the company reported fiscal third-quarter results.
+Coupa reported a net loss...www.marketwatch.com

-Coupa Inc.'s (COUP) stock tumbled 9% in extended trading Monday after the company reported fiscal third-quarter results.
-Coupa reported a net loss of $91.2 million, or $1.23...www.marketwatch.com
+Coupa Inc.'s COUP, +1.79% stock tumbled 9% in extended trading Monday after the company reported fiscal third-quarter results.
+Coupa reported a net loss...www.marketwatch.com

 MarketWatch provides the latest stock market, financial and business news.
 Get stock market quotes, personal finance advice, company news and more.https://www.marketwatch.com/